cserl-iitb/bootcamp2022/application_software/week5/README.md

 7. You may assign as many hardware resources (CPU cores, memory etc.) as required to your load generator, in order to ensure that it is capable of generating enough load to saturate the server.
 You must ensure that the system whose capacity is being measured (the HTTP server) is saturated by some hardware resource, while the system that is generating load (the load generator) is not saturated and is able to generate enough load.

 8. You may find that your server cannot process all client requests, especially at high loads.
 You must carefully write your code to gracefully handle all possible failure scenarios that may occur under high loads.
-For example, if a load generator thread fails to connect to the server, it must retry again before proceeding to send requests for creating key-value pairs.
+For example, if a load generator thread fails to connect to the server, it must retry again before proceeding to send requests.

 ## Submission